 Google Details SHA-1 Web Security Issues

-Details on the broken state of the Shell Hashing Algorithm-1 (SHA-1) were released by security experts at Google last week.
+Details on the broken state of the Secure Hash Algorithm-1 (SHA-1) were released by security experts at Google last week.

 SHA-1 is a 20-year-old cryptographic approach that's long been used to protect Web traffic.
 Its use was officially deprecated by the National Institute of Standards and Technology back in 2011, but industry has been slow to respond to a threat that seemed somewhat theoretical.